jineshcodes/jineshcodes.github.io/_posts/2022-01-13-amazon-lp-exp.markdown

 Here is a sample question where you can demonstrate your past experience applying customer obsession:
 	Discuss a time when you went above and beyond for a customer?

 There are multiple ways to answer the above question, I recommend Following the STAR method while answering any Leadership principle related questions.
-STAR stands for "Situation - Task - Action - Results" read more on [STAR method][star]{:target="_blank"}.
+STAR stands for "Situation - Task - Action - Results" read more on [STAR method][star].

 There is a debate around should we prepare for Behavioural round or not.
 The argument that is presented against preparing examples beforehand is that you could sound a little too rehearsed in the interview.